Pleiades in folklore and literature: Berber people

 Meaning: When the Pleiades "fall" with the sunset on the west, it still roughly (at J2000) means the hot, dry summer is coming.
 When they rise from the east with sunrise, the cold somewhat rainy season is coming.
-Nomads and others need to brace for these.
+Nomads and others need to brace for these seasonal changes.

 Middle East

 Mesopotamia

 The Mesopotamian cuneiform texts of the MUL.APIN, which were produced from the seventh century BC onwards, describe Pleiades leap rules for the intercalation of months.
 They refer to a time well before the creation of the surviving clay tablets, which have been copied several times, namely the 26th century BC.
 This results from the astronomical dates explicitly given in the texts for the visibility of the Pleiades (Sumerian term MUL.MUL = "stars") and the beginnings of the months.
 The two surviving Babylonian Pleiades leap rules are recorded in lines eight to eleven of the second clay tablet of the MUL.APIN series.
 Although the cuneiform characters of the beginnings of lines ten and eleven have not been completely preserved, they can be reconstructed relatively reliably and meaningfully.
 A normal year has twelve lunar months.
 A full year requires the intercalation of a thirteenth lunar month.
 According to this leap rule, seven synodical month have to be intercalated within the duration of a Metonic cycle, which has exactly nineteen solar years.

 8 When on the first Nisannu Pleiades and moon are in balance, this year is normal.

 9 When on the third Nisannu Pleiades and moon are in balance, this year is full.

 10 When the Pleiades rise on the first Ajaru, this year is normal.

 11 When the Pleiades rise on the first Simanu, this year is full.